 This option is typically used when building SQLite for an embedded platform with a custom operating system.

 This compile-time option changes the default setting of the secure_delete pragma.
 When this option is not used, secure_delete defaults to off.
 When this option is present, secure_delete defaults to on.

 The secure_delete setting causes deleted content to be overwritten with zeros.
-There is a small performance penalty for this since additional I/O must occur.
-On the other hand, secure_delete can prevent sensitive information from lingering in unused parts of the database file after it has allegedly been deleted.
+There is a small performance penalty since additional I/O must occur.
+On the other hand, secure_delete can prevent fragments of sensitive information from lingering in unused parts of the database file after it has been deleted.
 See the documentation on the secure_delete pragma for additional information.

 SQLITE_THREADSAFE=<0 or 1 or 2>

 This option controls whether or not code is included in SQLite to enable it to operate safely in a multithreaded environment.
 The default is SQLITE_THREADSAFE=1 which is safe for use in a multithreaded environment.
 When compiled with SQLITE_THREADSAFE=0 all mutexing code is omitted and it is unsafe to use SQLite in a multithreaded program.
 When compiled with SQLITE_THREADSAFE=2, SQLite can be used in a multithreaded program so long as no two threads attempt to use the same database connection (or any prepared statements derived from that database connection) at the same time.

 To put it another way, SQLITE_THREADSAFE=1 sets the default threading mode to Serialized.
 SQLITE_THREADSAFE=2 sets the default threading mode to Multi-threaded.
 And SQLITE_THREADSAFE=0 sets the threading mode to Single-threaded.

 The value of SQLITE_THREADSAFE can be determined at run-time using the sqlite3_threadsafe() interface.